hftbattle/documentation/en/interface/analysis/charts.md

 #### Redirection to Viewer {#links}

-You can analyze full situation in the order book in some particular moment.
+You can analyze the full situation in the order book in some particular moment.
 For this purpose [Viewer](viewer.md) is provided: to open a moment there click the particular point of the chart.

 #### Custom charts {#custom}